 A Program to Promote Sustainable Landscapes in Lexington, Massachusetts

-This program is a collaboration among Sustainable Lexington, Lexington Field and Garden Club, Lexington Global Warming Action Coalition, and Citizens for Lexington Conservation to promote, encourage, and support sustainable landscaping on private and public lands in Lexington.
+This program is a collaboration among Sustainable Lexington, Lexington Field and Garden Club, Lexington Climate Action Network, and Citizens for Lexington Conservation to promote, encourage, and support sustainable landscaping on private and public lands in Lexington.